biker2000on/adventureintandem/content/posts/touring-tandem.md

 ---
-title: "Our Bike Friday Touring Tandem"
+title: Our Bike Friday Touring Tandem
-description: "The best touring tandem available."
+description: The best touring tandem available.
-slug: "touring-tandem"
+slug: touring-tandem
-date: 2019-01-06T14:16:46-05:00
+date: 2019-01-06 19:16:46 +0000
-draft: false

 ---

-My first post probably sucks
+Here is our first bike.

 but it at least

 I made it 3 paragraphs long.

 Or did I?